A new anisotropic bending model for nonlinear shells: Comparison with existing models and isogeometric finite element implementation: Numerical examples

 is analysed.
 The plate is considered to have Young's Modulus $ E\,=\,480\,E_0 $ and Poisson's ratio $ \nu\,=\,0.38 $.
 Tab.~\ref{tab:plate} shows the list of corresponding parameters for the different bending models.
 As the problem is symmetric, only $ 1/4 $ of the plate is modeled and the symmetry boundary conditions are enforced using the penalty method of \cite{duong2017new} with penalty parameter $\epsilon\,=\,4.8\,n^{q-1}\,E_0\,L_0$.
 Here, $ n $ refers to the number of elements per side and $ q $ is the order of shape functions used.

 The maximum vertical displacement is compared to the analytical solution from \cite{ugural2009stresses} and the relative error plot is shown in Fig.~\ref{fig:plate}d for the new bending model.
 All the other bending models show matching error rates and are therefore omitted from the error plot.
 In this plot, the results obtained with a regular mesh (Fig.~\ref{fig:plate}a) and skew mesh (Fig.~\ref{fig:plate}b) are compared using solid and dashed lines, respectively.
+The skew mesh is obtained by modifying the knot vectors as elaborated in \cite{duong2017new} using a skewness ratio of 0.6.
 The two results are very close, confirming that the new bending model works also when $ \bL_{i} $ is not aligned with $ \bA_{\alpha} $.
+The convergence rates are approximately $ 0.5 $, $ 1 $, $ 1.5 $ and $ 2 $ for quadratic, cubic, quartic and quintic shapes function orders, respectively.
 Fig.~\ref{fig:plate}c shows the deformed configuration obtained with the skew mesh.